naacl2022-srw/naacl2022-srw.github.io/faq.md

 __A:__ Yes.

 #### Q: Can I submit supplemental materials?
-__A:__ We do not allow any supplemental appendices, and the paper should stand alone without requiring any appendices.
-However, we do allow supplemental code and data submissions.
-Submissions should be made through Softconf.
+__A:__ **Answer updated for 2022.** Supplementaty materials are permitted, but your paper should stand alone without requiring reading of them.
+Supplemental code and data should be submitted on OpenReview.
+Appendices should be appended starting on a new page after the References section in your main paper PDF.

 #### Q: Where should I submit for pre-submission mentoring?
 __A:__ You may e-mail __naacl2022-srw@googlegroups.com__ with the follow information: